 The Education Act 1980 allows parents to express a preference and requires most admission authorities to comply with that preference unless a school is full.

 All pupils will be accepted if space is available and the school can meet their needs.

-The Governors of St. Nicholas Priory Church of England Voluntary Aided Primary School support the Authority's admission criteria in event of over subscription as follows: - Children for whom their Statement of Special Children who reside within this school's designated
+The Governors of St. Nicholas Priory Church of England Voluntary Aided Primary School support the Authority's admission criteria in event of over subscription as follows: -

+Children for whom their Statement of Special Education Needs names this school

+Children who reside within this school's designated catchment area and: